spencerharris63/FlexNav/README.md

 We cannot:

 - refresh the page without losing context
-- copy and page a link to share with others
+- copy and paste a link to share with others
 - use back and forward buttons in the browser
 - we have very limited search engine optimization
 - our site will not work without JavaScript